 What does the gauge of a spoke refer to?

-What is the difference in a straight gauge spoke and a double butted spoke?
+What is the difference between a straight gauge spoke and a double-butted spoke?

 Straight Gauge Spoke

 Double Butted Spoke